dsebastien/midnightLightV2/README.md

 * http://www.dsebastien.net/2015/04/22/web-3-0-is-closer-than-you-might-think/
 * http://www.dsebastien.net/2015/04/14/time-for-some-web-dev/

-## Status
+## Status & roadmap
-yet-to-be-implemented prototype :)
 Check out the current [TODO list](TODO.md)

 ## Features
-None so far

-## Roadmap
-Check out TODO.md
+* awesome build based on Gulp, a gazillion plugins and some automagic stuff
+* all the yet-to-be-implemented features :)

 ## Installation
 In order to use Midnight Light, you need to install the WP REST API plugin in Wordpress: